anoopsarkar/nlp-class/hw2.md

 the above pseudo-code) is good enough to get an F-measure that is close to the performance of the baseline system on the leaderboard.
-But getting closer to the best known accuracy on this task, which is hovering around 94.12 F-measure is a more interesting challenge.
+But getting closer to the best known accuracy on this task, which is hovering around 96 percent F-measure is a more interesting challenge.
 In addition to getting a good score on the leaderboard you **must** experiment with at least one extension of the baseline or an additional model of your choice and document your work.
 Here are